bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 **Important:** Your branch name does need to be unique in your fork, and you should be careful to not accidentally use a branch that already existed as you may accidentally include unintended updates in your commits.
 It is easy to make this mistake as its natural to use the same or similar names for temporary branches.
 So it is important to check what branches exist before creating one, deleting old branches after they are merged or closed, and I also append a random or semi-random number to temporary branch as an extra precaution to make sure I dont accidentally reuse an old branch that may still be waiting to merge or forgot to delete.
 One other consideration is that while branches are local to your fork, there may be times where you are working on a common fork with other people, so it is a good habit to include your username or something unique to you.

-- From your shell command prompt, ensure your prompt is set to the directory for your forked repository and enter the following commands - be careful to replace "YOURGITHUBUSERNAME" with your gitub username:
+- **Action:** From your shell command prompt, ensure your prompt is set to the directory for your forked repository and enter the following commands - be careful to replace "YOURGITHUBUSERNAME" with your gitub username:

 ```bash
 # Enter the "git branch" command to review the names of current branches